 - The match is won by the player who wins 2 out of 3 sets.
 Regular scoring.
 12 point tie-breaker (first player to 7 by 2 points) is played at 6 games all.
 If the match is prematurely ended because of a time restriction, the ending score decides the winner.
 The incomplete final score is recorded, as is, by the winner.
 Note: Members may mutually agree to reschedule the match – either replaying or finishing it at a later date, but should discuss this and agree beforehand.

-- Best options for shortening matches: Should time constraints become an issue during your match, use any of the following options, by mutual agreement: 1) In lieu of a 3rd set, play a “Super” Tiebreaker – 1st to 11 points by 2 points.
+- Best options for shortening matches: Should time constraints become an issue during your match, use any of the following options, by mutual agreement: 1) In lieu of a 3rd set, play a “Super Tiebreaker” – 1st to 10 points by 2 points.
+Switch sides to start tiebreak if 2nd set ends on odd number.
+Player who didn’t serve last full game serves once to start tiebreak.
+Players alternate with 2 serves each thereafter.
+Switch sides after every 6 points played in Super Tiebreaker.
 (Note: This would be entered by the winner in the “Set 3” score column as “1-0”, as a tiebreaker is just one game.)
 2) No ad scoring for any or all sets.
 3) Pro Set (in lieu of best of 3 sets) – 1st to 10 games by 2 games.
 If 9 games all, use a 12 point tiebreaker – 1st to 7 points by 2 points.

 - Only the winner posts the match scores, within 24 hours after each match.
 “Manage Scores” button is on the top left of the box where you submit your scores.
 If you make an error after submitting a score, it can be edited or deleted using this function.

 - A player has the option to take a forfeit from the opponent when that player:

 - Doesn’t show up for the match.
 (Communication failures may not be subject to default.)

 - Shows up more than 15 minutes late.